CACTuS-AI/GlowIP/README.md

 The processed datasets will be placed in ```celeba_processed```, ```birds_processed``` and ```flowers_processed``` directories.

-We present results mainly for images from the CelebA validation set and from [Flickr-Faces-HQ](https://github.com/NVlabs/ffhq-dataset).
-We present additional results for a random selection of out-of-distribution qualitative images "in the wild."
+We present results mainly for images from the CelebA validation set and from [Flickr-Faces-HQ](https://github.com/NVlabs/ffhq-dataset), along with additional results for a random selection of out-of-distribution qualitative images "in the wild."
 All test sets used in our experiments are available in the directory ```test_images```.

 <br/>